danweiner/learning-p5-js/README.md

 I was proud of myself that I was able to troubleshoot creating a table of contents in markdown.
 I probably did not find the best way - maybe some kind of [javascript/node.js tool](https://github.com/jonschlinkert/markdown-toc) is more efficient - but for now I found a way that works.
 And that's good enough.

-This was also a good experience in troubleshooting with StackOverflow articles.
+This was also a good experience in troubleshooting with googling for answers, and finding relevant StackOverflow articles.
 I needed to read a couple of different articles, and eventually, by putting together useful pieces of information from both of them, I made the table of contents work.

 Here are the [two](https://stackoverflow.com/questions/11948245/markdown-to-create-pages-and-table-of-contents)[articles](https://stackoverflow.com/questions/18244417/how-do-i-create-some-kind-of-table-of-content-in-github-wiki) from StackOverflow that I found helpful.